-All "experienced police officer" applications from within Canada but outside of the Province of British Columbia will be subject to the same process listed above, with the following addition:
+All experienced police officer applications from within Canada but outside of British Columbia will be subject to the same process listed above, with the following additions:

 - Be willing to make approximately three trips to Abbotsford during the selection process (at the applicant's expense).

-- Once the selection process is completed, the Abbotsford Police Department will determine the applicant's overall competitiveness and suitability for employment.
+- After you have completed the above steps, the Abbotsford Police Department will determine your overall competitiveness and suitability for employment

-Because the length of time it takes for Citizenship and Immigration Canada to process applications, you must have Permanent Resident Status prior to submitting your application.
-Applications will not be considered without PR status in place.
-Successful applicants are required to become Canadian citizens and your continued employment is contingent on successfully becoming a Canadian citizen.
+Successful applicants are required to become Canadian citizens and continued employment is contingent on successfully becoming a Canadian citizen.
 You are eligible to apply for citizenship after being in Canada for three years.